dice-project/DICE-Deployment-Service/tests/README.md

 This is also quite simple to do.
 Simply export all variables that are described in section about setting up integration tests.
 For convenience, two shell scripts that can be edited and then sourced are provided:
-`set-env-vars.sh` will set required variables and `unset-env-vars.sh` will clean them up.
+`set-env-vars-PLATFORM.sh` will set required variables and `unset-env-vars.sh` will clean them up.

 After variables are properly set up, run `./run-integration-tests.sh platform` script.
 The script should start bootstraping the deployment service and